Heart of Darkness Theme of Madness

 - Can the harlequin be seen as a bridge between madness and sanity?
 How do his words make sense yet seem like folly to Marlow?
 How does Marlow relate to the harlequin?
 What does this say about Marlow's state of sanity?

-Isolation and life in the wilderness is the sole cause of Kurtz's madness; in other words, there is something inherently madness-inducing about the African interior.
+Isolation and life in the wilderness cause Kurtz's madness; in other words, there is something inherently madness-inducing about the African interior.

-One of Conrad's main messages is that madness is not caused specifically by living in the wilderness, but that the seeds of madness—ambition, obsession, and greed—are already extant in a man before he journeys into the interior.
+One of Conrad's main messages is that madness is not caused specifically by living in the wilderness, but that the seeds of madness—ambition, obsession, and greed—are always present.